Archives For Virtualbox

 1. Open terminal (Ctrl+Alt+T), paste below command and run to add the repository:

-For Linux Mint, you HAVE to replace $(lsb_release -sc) in the command with bionic for Mint 19.x, or xenial for Mint 18.x, or focal for Linux Mint 20.
+For Linux Mint, you HAVE to replace $(lsb_release -sc) in the command with bionic for Mint 19.x, or xenial for Mint 18.x.

 2. Then download and install the repository key via command: